slayk/Stockify/README.md

   - Read about it and generate your consumer key, consumer secret, access token and access token secret, here: https://www.tweepy.org/
 - Twilio ( For Messaging )
   - Read about it and generate your account sid and auth token, here: https://www.twilio.com/

 ---

+**Important Points To Be Kept In Mind:**

+- If the user has not entered any company stock name in the entry section:
+  - User receives an "Error" pop-up.
+  - User receives a "Warning" pop-up as the Stock API being used is free and has its limitations.
+The user can only fetch Stock Data for Companies based in USA and Canada.
+- If the user has entered a company stock name based in any country apart from USA or Canada:
+  - User receives a "Warning" pop-up as the Stock API being used is free and has its limitations.
+The user can only fetch Stock Data for Companies based in USA and Canada.

+---